fanshisha/qtalk/README.en.md

+Startalk, The Best open sourced instant messenger software in the world!

 * [what is Startalk](#Startalk)
 * [usage scenario](#usage-scenario)
 * [How To Use](#How-To-Use)
-  *
   * Desktop Apps(#Desktop-Apps)
   * Moible Apps(#Mobile-Apps)

 # Startalk
-The Best open sourced instant messenger software in the world!

 Startalk is a high performance full platform enterprise level instant message software.
 It had been support qunar.com over 3 years for different customers, both internal and external communication supported.
 Startalk support plugin style module extension, like office automation, customer care, imbedded into the other Apps etc.